utkarsh8085/db-ui-assignment/Readme.md

 npm test
 ```

-Test framework is used is `mocha` and test runner is `karma` alongwith the `expect` assertion library.
+Test framework  used is `mocha` and test runner is `karma` alongwith the `expect` assertion library.
 All test files are in `site/src` and the name ends with `.spec.js`.

 Libraries/frameworks that can be used for better performance.